benrbryant/bryantellius_docs/go/creating-a-module.md

 }
 ```

-A function with a capitalized name is know as an _exported name_, and can be referenced/called in another package/file.
+A function with a capitalized name is known as an _exported name_, and can be referenced/called in another package/file.